 Essential in the damp Northwest, caulking is a task saved until the primer is fully dry.
 Similar to paint, caulking material adheres better to primer than it does to bare wood. we use premium grade caulking materials to fill any cracks, gaps, joints, nail holes etc.

-Once our special south-side treatment is complete, we apply two coats of Benjamin Moore paint, along with the rest of the house.
-We back-roll both coats to ensure proper adhesion, an even spread of paint, and to push out any air that is otherwise trapped in the grain.
+Once our special south-side treatment is complete, we apply two coats of Sherwin Williams professional grade paint, along with the rest of the house.
+We back-roll rough areas to ensure proper adhesion, an even spread of paint, and to push out any air that is otherwise trapped in the grain.

 Thank you for considering elegant painting®